-this is a toughy. creating the wedding guest list is going to be the hardest thing you do while planning your wedding. it's the least fun part, unless you have a bajillion dollars and you can invite everyone you've ever met. very few people are in that category, so the rest of us have to painstakingly decide who should be invited and who should be left off.
+This is a tough one.
+Creating the wedding guest list is going to be the hardest thing you do while planning your wedding.
+It's the least fun part, unless you have a bajillion dollars and you can invite everyone you've ever met.
+Very few people are in that category, so the rest of us have to painstakingly decide who should be invited and who should be left off.

-let me start off by saying, the easiest way to manage your guest list is to have a destination wedding! seriously. think about it. only the people who REALLY want to be at your wedding will shell out the extra expense to get there. basically the guest list becomes self-selecting. [caveat: this isn't really fair to do if you have a lot of friends or family who don't have much money.] i'm not talking about the bahamas, althought that'd be fun. what about maine? if you live in new york, even getting married in maine is a destination wedding.
+Let me start off by saying, the easiest way to manage your guest list is to have a destination wedding!
+Seriously.
+Think about it.
+Only the people who REALLY want to be at your wedding will shell out the extra expense to get there.
+Basically the guest list becomes self-selecting.
+[Caveat: this isn't really fair to do if you have a lot of friends or family who don't have much money.]
+I'm not talking about the Bahamas, although that'd be fun.
+What about Maine?
+If you live in New York, even getting married in Maine is a destination wedding.

-here's how it works: you plan a destination wedding. you invite everyone you want! only 50% of those people RSVP, and only 75% of those people show up on the wedding day. so, go ahead and invite 200 people.
-100 of them might RSVP, and then a pleasing 75 will show up on wedding day. easy peasy!
+Here's how it works: you plan a destination wedding.
+You invite everyone you want!
+Only 50% of those people RSVP, and only 75% of those people show up on the wedding day.
+So, go ahead and invite 200 people.
+One hundred of them might RSVP, and then a pleasing 75 will show up on wedding day.
+Easy peasy!

-my best advice so far: ask your wedding planner. this is where they come in handy. they should have ideas for you beyond what i've listed here on how to manage your guest list. if you have other ideas leave them in the comments below.
+My best advice so far: ask your wedding planner.
+They can provide excellent guidance on this aspect of your wedding.
+They will have ideas for you beyond what I've listed here on how to manage your guest list.